 Stone Cabochon Information

 Custom jewelers or wire wrappers demand more fancy or Designer Cabochons.
-Some cabochons are cut into really exotic shapes like clouds, leaves, hearts, etc. There are even fantasy cuts, or freeform sculpted cuts.
+Some cabochons are cut into really exotic shapes like clouds, leaves, hearts, etc. There are even fantasy cuts, or freeform sculpted cuts that become polished stones for jewelry.
 Freeforms are usually done to accommodate a rare type of material, such as a druse material.
 If the rough stone material is expensive or rare the cutter will want to preserve as much of the material as possible.